45 Lab Metrics You Need to Track [Download the Full List]

 Regulatory Compliance Rate

-The percentage of compliance with relevant local, national, and international regulations and standards.
+Keep track of the percentage of compliance successes (and failures) with relevant local, national, and international regulations and standards.
 This includes adherence to protocols for lab practices, data management, and reporting.

 Safety Incident Rate

 The number of recorded safety incidents or accidents per a certain amount of time/lab hours worked.
-This metric is crucial for assessing the effectiveness of safety protocols and training.
+Safety incident rate is crucial for assessing the effectiveness of safety protocols and training.
+It also helps gauge the effectiveness of your staff training.

 Training Completion Rate